Skip to main content

 Assisted vaginal birth - what to expect

-An assisted vaginal birth is when a ventouse (vacuum cup) or forceps is used to deliver your baby.
+An assisted vaginal birth is when your doctor uses a forceps or ventouse (vacuum cup) to help deliver your baby.

-Your obstetrician will only use them if they feel it is the safest way for you to give birth.
+Your doctor will only use these tools if they feel it is the safest way for you to give birth.

 Why you might need an assisted birth